Parenting mistakes. We all make them! I’ve shared with you before, some of the mistakes I’ve made in my own parenting which are very common.

 Let’s take a look at 3 mistakes we can make when parenting a prodigal:

 I think there can be a wide range of behavior that describes a prodigal child.
-Some may be showing some beginning signs of rebellion, where others may be living in outright rebellion to what they have been taught from God’s Word.
+Some may be showing some beginning signs of rebellion where others may be living in outright rebellion to what they have been taught from God’s Word.

 As parents who spend time investing in the training of their children, we long for God’s blessing on their lives.
-When we see them making choices that we know can bring unpleasant consequences, it is EASY to begin to worry.
+When we see them making choices that we know can bring unpleasant consequences, it is easy to begin to worry.

 I had to intentionally picture handing the situation to God, and letting go.
-Often, I would realize I was holding it AGAIN, and would repeat the process of saying “God, I know you are in control, and You have told us to cast our cares on You.
+Often, I realized I was holding it again and would repeat the process of saying “God, I know you are in control, and You have told us to cast our cares on You.
 I give You this burden, and ask You to carry it for me.”

-Remember that fretting and worrying accomplishes NOTHING, other than stressing you and wasting precious energy!
+Remember that fretting and worrying accomplishes nothing, other than stressing you and wasting precious energy!

-Immediately, God convicted me about the fact that I was so eager to run and seek the opinion and advice of someone, when I had not even brought it to HIM!!
-(By the way, I think it is WISE to seek advice and counsel about your kids if they are struggling, but be sure to seek God FIRST.)
+Immediately, God convicted me about the fact that I was so eager to run to talk to others about it when I had not even brought it to HIM!!
+(By the way, I think it is wise to seek advice and counsel about your kids if they are struggling, but be sure to seek God first.)

 3. Taking it personally, rather than realizing that it is a spiritual battle.